-Turn left on the lane for 20m and take another bridleway right.
+- 13 Turn left on the lane for 20m and take another bridleway right.
 In 180m, avoid the wider path which stops at a gate and instead obey a signpost by forking right.
 The bridleway passes several unmapped lakes on your right and, about 700m from the fork, runs over a wide bridge, rising steeply.
 200m from the bridge, there is a signposted junction with another bridleway coming in from the left where the route curves right.
 After 130m, ignore a signed footpath right and, 30m later, take the next signposted footpath left uphill.
 Be careful not to miss this turn!
-On meeting a pair of cottages, ignore the first footpath that goes sharply right but take the second footpath right, 25m further on, in front of the cottages.

-- This footpath leads over a pleasant open meadow, over a plank bridge, across the centre of another meadow to the main road at Crabtree.
+On meeting a pair of cottages, ignore the first footpath that goes sharply right but take the second footpath right, 25m further on, in front of the cottages. - 14 This footpath leads over a pleasant open meadow with a fenced-off vineyard on your left.
+The path crosses a stream and then runs across a second meadow with another fenced-off vineyard, again on your left.
+The path eventually ends at the main road at Crabtree.
 Here you need to cross the road very carefully as the traffic is partly hidden by hedges.
 The "Crabtree" pub / restaurant, now run by established chef Simon Hope, is a few metres left and offers a really good lunch menu at £18 for three courses.
 Take the path immediately opposite.
 [2014: some walkers found it too overgrown in summer.
-You can turn left on the road, past the pub, turn right on Mill Lane for 750m and left on the track mentioned in section 16 below.] - The footpath will be taking you almost dead straight for roughly 1km.
-It first crosses a residential road, proceeds over a meadow with houses in view on the left, goes through a patch of woodland and skirts a residents' car park.
-It continues ahead between meadows with a wire fence on your right, along the left-hand side of a sheep pasture.
-It crosses two stiles close together, avoiding a footpath left.
-It then goes along the left side of the field after which you can cross a stile or use the metal gate, if open.
-Go over a wide track to a track opposite and, in 10m where the track bends right, leave it to go over another stile.
-Continue straight across the centre of two meadows until the last meadow ends at a stile onto a wide track by a 4-way fingerpost near an attractive house, Copsedene. - Turn left at the track past the house and follow it as it ascends and curves left.
-At the top, where it becomes a tarmac road, leave it by turning sharp right on a track and keep straight on for 400m or so.
+You can turn left on the road, past the pub, turn right on Mill Lane for 750m and left on the track mentioned in section [16] below.] - 15 The footpath will be taking you almost dead straight for roughly 1km.
+It first crosses a residential road, then proceeds over a meadow with houses in view on your left.
+At a fork take the right-hand option, heading towards a marker post which directs you through a patch of woodland and soon past a residents' car park.
+Go through a wooden kissing-gate and continue ahead between meadows with a wire fence on your right and a paddock on your left.
+Go through another wooden kissing-gate, but avoid the second kissing-gate and a footpath on your left.
+The path now goes along the left side of the field and through a large open metal gate.
+Go over a wide track to a track opposite and, in 10m where the track bends right, leave it to go through a rusty metal gate.
+Continue straight across the centre of two meadows, eventually going through a wooden swing-gate and onto a wide track by a 4-way fingerpost, near an attractive house, Copsedene. - 16 Turn left at the track past the house and follow it as it ascends and curves left.
+At the top, where it becomes a tarmac road, leave it by turning sharp right at a fingerpost.
+Go past a large metal gate and onto a track, keeping straight ahead for 400m or so.
 This track takes you through an outstanding area of forest.
 You reach New Pond which borders Leonardslee Gardens where you have to turn right, passing Furnace Pond, visible through foliage, on your right.